dalesgit/logseq/pages/Module 2 Jan 23.md

 			- Mary Oliver poem  "... it doesn't have to be the iris, but maybe  weeds" logseq.order-list-type:: number
 - What's your decision, book. following the pattern of last week's discussion.
 Case studies that make it easy to understand.
 She will pass on the other resource she says is equally good to Liebert:
-	- examples to fill our quiver.
+	- examples to fill our quiver.s
 	- book" Discernment: Ways of Knowing by Elizabeth Liebert: https://a.co/d/d6SRQiK   $8:39 kindle edition.
 Cherrie used the book in her teaching ordination students.
 	- Linda: "It's tough.
 50/50 chance of survival (Paul, husband)
 - Session